NSEDownload/NSEDownload/README.md

 # Data For Indices

 ## For Data of an Index from a particular start date to particular end date
+a = getDataFromNSE.data()
 df= a.returns(indexName = "NIFTY Shariah 25",start_date="09-01-2017",end_date="14-08-2019")
 a.returnsToCSV(df,link)